 Mental Health Assessments and Therapy - CJS subcontracts with licensed private and community mental health agencies to provide therapeutic intervention and counseling sessions.
 These services are designed to address and treat youth and families who are experiencing oppositional behavior, depression, anxiety or emotional instability.
 With each therapeutic intervention, the youth may be re-directed from further advancement into the juvenile justice system.

-Residential Treatment - CJS subcontracts with the Girls Shelter of Fort Smith to provide longer term residential care.
+Residential Family Style Care - CJS subcontracts with the Girls Shelter of Fort Smith to provide longer term residential care.
 Youth who are referred for this service are experiencing major behavioral problems within their home setting.
 Prior to placement, each youth is assessed by a qualified mental health professional who makes recommendations for treatment.
 During the placement, youth receive individual, family and group counseling, supportive services, education, and many other services with a goal of reuniting the family.

 Sanctions - The CJS Sanctions Program includes community service supervision, intensive supervision and tracking, and electronic monitoring/home detention services.
 This program is available to the Juvenile Court as an alternative to commitment for juvenile offenders.
 Through community service supervision, CJS sanctions staff supervise youth as they complete a specified number of court-ordered hours of volunteer labor for area non-profit agencies and schools.